sandeepmj/regex-1/telephone-number-assignment.md

 You may work in teams of two, but really try to figure it out.

 Find the regex required to find the phone numbers in the following string.
-After you figure it out here, find all the telephone numbers in [these Jeb Bush emails.] (https://github.com/sandeepmj/regex/blob/master/jeb-bush-telephone-numbers.txt)
+After you figure it out at Regexr.com, find all the telephone numbers in [these Jeb Bush emails.] (https://github.com/sandeepmj/regex/blob/master/jeb-bush-telephone-numbers.txt)

 516 123 4567